-Section 3.
+Section 5.
 Exchanges of Days Off and Shift Assignments.
-Employees will be permitted to exchange days off and shift assignments with timely notice and prior approval of the responsible shift Commander (or his designee).
-Such exchanges shall in no event interfere or conflict with normal operations of the Department and must be between employees with similar positions and assignments.
+Employees will be permitted to exchange days off and shift assignments for two (2) consecutive days or less in duration with timely notice and prior approval of the responsible shift Commander (or his designee).
+Such exchanges shall in no event interfere or conflict with normal operations and must be between employees with similar positions and assignments.
 The current work week and schedule shall also be continued.
 Overtime or premium pay shall not be created by exchanges of days off and shifts.
-In the event an employee fails to appear for a trade for any reason (including sickness or injury) he shall not be allowed to engage in any other trades for a period of six months.
+If an employee fails to appear for a trade for any reason (including sickness or injury) he shall not be allowed to engage in any other trades for a period of six months.
 Exceptions may be made at the discretion of the responsible shift Commander (or his designee).

-Section 4.
+Section 6.
 Overtime.